salto-io/salto/packages/zendesk-adapter/README.md

   - Client ID of the OAuth Client
   - The generated Client Secret
   - The Port you provided in the redirect URL
-  - Your Zendesk account subdomain.
+  - Your Zendesk account base URL

 ## Known limitations
 * Sunshine APIs (including custom objects) are not yet supported.
 Please reach out if interested.